compugen-ltd/supercells/README.md

 `supercells -i <experiment folder>`

-Unless specified otherwise it will generate `supercells_report.html` within the input folder as well as `supercells_report` folder containing the raw CSV files
+Unless specified otherwise it will generate `supercells_report.html` within the input folder as well as `supercells_report` folder containing the raw CSV files.
+To specify an output directory use the ` -o <output folder>` flag

 ## Further development
 Suggestions for additional features and code contributions are welcomed